TW: mild violence

 “If it’s any comfort, nothing about me is straight.”

 The line took me enough by surprise that I laughed, although it was abrupt and bitter.
 I buried my hand in my hair, covering my eyes and trying to let the new information settle in.
 Shapeshifters.
 Fucking hell.
-I was getting commissioned to solve somebody’s murder by a shapeshifter who’d taken Mrs. Chaudhury’s form – what, just to fuck with me?
-It was hard not to feel that way.
+Whoever was commissioning me to keep investigating Gurjas’s murder had taken Mrs. Chaudhury’s form – what, just to screw with me?
+It was hard not to feel that way, let alone wonder whether or not it’d been the real Mrs. Chaudhury who had hired me the first time.
+It had to be.
+It was the only way any of this made sense.
+I’d been talking to two versions of her at once.
 “Okay,” I breathed.
-“So shapeshifters, mind readers, and…whatever I am.”
+“So shapeshifters, mind readers, and… whatever I am.”

 “I’m not using that word.”